"Flux-balance formulae" for extreme mass-ratio inspirals: Introduction and summary

 \subsection{Outline and summary of this paper}

 Our approach to the flux formulae is based on a Hamiltonian approach in the self-force theory, originally developed for the conservative self-force dynamics in the Kerr spacetime~\cite{Isoyama:2014mja, Vines:2015efa, Fujita:2016igj}.
-The Hamiltonian method allows us to conveniently formulate the (first-order) self-forced equations of motion as the Hamilton's canonical equations in terms of action-angle variables on the phase space~\cite{Schmidt:2002qk,Hinderer:2008dm}, which manifestly respect the integrability and tri-periodicity of the bound Kerr geodesic orbits in the test-mass limit.
-Furthermore, the triplets of $\{{\hat E},\,{\hat L},\,{\hat Q}\}$ are also promoted to canonical variables on the phase space, which are just invertible functions of action variables.
-As a consequence, the analysis has a great advantage over the previous spacetime approach of Refs.~\cite{Mino:2003yg,Sago:2005gd,Sago:2005fn,Drasco:2005is,Isoyama:2013yor}, allowing a better control in the resonant case.
+The Hamiltonian method allows us to conveniently formulate the (first-order) self-forced equations of motion as the Hamilton's canonical equations in terms of action-angle variables on the phase space~\cite{Schmidt:2002qk,Hinderer:2008dm}, which are fully separable in the test-mass limit because the action-angle variables manifestly respect the integrability and tri-periodicity of the bound Kerr geodesic orbits.
+Furthermore, all the self-force effects are encoded in a single (two-body) interaction piece of the Hamiltonian with efficient applications of Hamiltonian frameworks in mathematical physics.
+As a consequence, the analysis has a great advantage over the previous non-systematic spacetime approach of Refs.~\cite{Mino:2003yg,Sago:2005gd,Sago:2005fn,Drasco:2005is,Isoyama:2013yor} to unify the flux formulae in both non-resonant and resonant cases.